youtube/cobalt/starboard/README.md

           1. Set `'gl_type': 'system_gles2'` if you are using the system EGL +
              GLES2 implementation.
           1. Set `'in_app_dial'` to `1` or `0`.
 This enables or disables the
-             DIAL server that runs inside Cobalt, only when Coblat is running.
+             DIAL server that runs inside Cobalt, only when Cobalt is running.
 You do not want in-app DIAL if you already have system-wide DIAL support.
       1. Update your toolchain command-line flags and libraries.
 Make sure you